diskuv/dkml-ghmirror/contributors/doc/BeyondBasics.rst

    [WARNING] The environment is not in sync with the current switch.
             You should run: for /f "tokens=*" %i in ('opam env') do @%i

-Notice how the switch was created with ``opam dkml init``, and also notice how ``opam switch`` tells you in its ``[NOTE]`` that it knows which switch should be used based **on the current directory**.
+Notice how the switch was created with ``dkml init``, and also notice how ``opam switch`` tells you in its ``[NOTE]`` that it knows which switch should be used based **on the current directory**.